-GYP - Poor little women! ! !.
-Paris, Calmann Lévy, 1888; in-12, 331 pp., full purple morocco binding signed Bézard, spine with 5 raised bands, interior binding, preserved cover, gilded head.
-Cover illustrated by Paul Destez.
+GYP - O Province!.
+Paris, Calmann Lévy, 1890; in-12, 351 pp., full purple morocco binding signed Bézard, spine with 5 raised bands, interior binding, preserved cover, gilded head.
 Gyp, great-grandniece of Mirabeau, whose real name is Sibylle Marie-Antoinette Gabrielle Riquetti de Mirabeau, is the last of the Riquetti de Mirabeau.
 She grew up in Nancy in a royalist family on Place de la Carrière, in a building owned by her family.
 She married Count Roger de Martel de Janville on December 2, 1867 and left Nancy for Neuilly-Sur-Seine.
 She began publishing texts from 1877 under the pseudonym Gyp.
 Although friends with Anatole France, Gyp took a position against Alfred Dreyfus, which did not prevent her from receiving Marcel Proust in her living room.
+His works are marked by the anti-Semitism of